kmhsonnenkind/python-example/docs/index.rst

 From Command Line
 =================

-Alternatively you can also call the :code:`kmhsonnenkind` command line tool with a required input parameter :code:`name`:
+Alternatively you can also call the :code:`kmhsonnenkind` command line tool with a required input parameter :code:`name`.

 .. code-block:: sh